 At least once a year I find myself inspired to purchase (real money, mind you) a videodisc based on a recommendation from a Trailers from Hell guru.
-Brian Trenchard-Smith’s commentary persuaded me to check out Revolt of the Slaves and a single viewing of this weird-sounding movie sent me to the web right away, in search of the Region B UK Blu-ray.
+Brian Trenchard-Smith’s commentary persuaded me to check out Revolt of the Slaves and a single viewing of this weird-sounding movie sent me to the web in search of the Region B UK Blu-ray.
 I was pretty sure that I wouldn’t be disappointed.
-I’m come to really appreciate actor Timothy Spall through his Mike Leigh pictures Topsy-Turvy, Life is Sweet and Mr. Turner.
+I’ve come to really appreciate actor Timothy Spall through his Mike Leigh pictures Topsy-Turvy, Life is Sweet and Mr. Turner.
 I love Eddie Marsan in Happy-Go-Lucky and have always liked Juliet Stevenson — I wish that her great BBC feature The Race for the Double Helix were on disc.

 We’re shown precisely how Pierrepoint performed his executions.
 Albert doesn’t concern himself with what his subjects did — that’s not his business.
 He considers his work a sacred ritual, with his prime duty being to help the condemned get through with dignity and dispatch.
-It’s fast, direct and non-stressful, and it takes a man with Pierrepoint’s focus and self-confidence to pull off.
-Surprisingly, we learn that the hangman and his assistant are responsible for cutting the bodies down and putting them in coffins, a ghoulish process shown only once (and earning the film an ‘R’ rating).
+It’s fast, direct and non-stressful, and it takes a man with Pierrepoint’s focus and self-confidence to pull it off.
+Surprisingly, we learn that the hangman and his assistant were responsible for cutting the bodies down and putting them in coffins, a ghoulish process shown only once (and earning the film an ‘R’ rating).

 We’re behind Albert all the way when he seeks to refine his style.
-Wardens judge their hangmen with a stopwatch, seeing how long the job takes from the moment the cell door is opened, until the condemned is dropped through the trap door in the next room.
+Wardens judge their hangmen with a stopwatch, seeing how long the job takes from the moment the cell door is opened until the condemned is dropped through the trap door in the next room.
 ‘Fast’ is somewhere under fifteen seconds, but Albert gets it down to seven and a half seconds.

 Why do you think headsman-executioners wore masks?

-On the other hand, Nazi killers surely took pride in their efficiency as well.
+On the other hand, Nazi killers took pride in their efficiency as well.
 We don’t defend efficient executioners when they serve despots and criminal states.

 Lionsgate UK’s Region B Blu-ray of Pierrepoint: The Last Hangman looks great.
 It’s hard to believe that the show’s camera negative was 16mm (almost certainly Super-16).
 The camera style shows no compromise and wide shots do not seem soft.
 The film’s look is consistent.
 Cinematographer Danny Cohen chooses clammy, cold colors for the prison interiors, and we see few sunny days in Albert Pierrepoint’s gloomy world.
-Although the Region-B disc is encoded with welcome English subs, the clear soundtrack is welcome, with Martin Phipps’s music score providing good support.
+Although the Region-B disc is encoded with English subs the clear soundtrack is welcome, with Martin Phipps’s music score providing good support.

 Pierrepoint: The Last Hangman sounds like the last subject one would think of for general entertainment, and it does have its queasy, creepy moments.
-But trust the casting of Timothy Spall, Juliet Stevenson and Eddie Marsan — the show ends up making a positive statement about a professional coping within a system not ready to abandon capital punishment.
+But trust the casting of Timothy Spall, Juliet Stevenson and Eddie Marsan — the show ends as a positive statement about a professional coping within a system not ready to abandon capital punishment.